 The current χMCF definition allows two such data elements:

-<appdata/> Contents has to be documented by the corresponding application or user.
-It is no official part of the χMCF standard;
+— <appdata/> Contents has to be documented by the corresponding application or user.
+It is not an official part of the χMCF standard;

-<femdata/> Contents is documented in FATXML[1] and hence does not need to be described, here.
+— <femdata/> Contents is documented in FATXML[2] and hence does not need to be described here.